J N Derbyshire Trust

 Please be aware that applications from nationally operated charities who have reported income of more than £1m in the latest set of financial statements that are available will not be considered.

 Grants and donations range in size, with most grants awarded being in the range of £350 to £10,000.

 There are currently two review meetings per year for all applications which usually take place in March and October.

 The deadlines for submission of the application form for these meetings are 31 January and 31 August respectively.

 Applicants of interest to the Trust will be contacted by the Secretary for further information.

-Please note that the Trust receives more requests for help than they can meet from their resources and, therefore, have to make difficult decisions even when the criteria have been met.
+Please note that the Trust receives more requests for help than they can meet from their resources and, therefore, have to make difficult decisions even when the criteria has been met.

 For more information please contact us on 01623 620202 or email firstname.lastname@example.org